Tirth8292/Olist_Analysis/README.md

  |---|---|
  | ![API docs screenshot2](docs/api-docs.jpeg) | ![Ingestor screenshot2](docs/ingestor_ex.jpeg) |

-> Tip: save your screenshot files in `output/data_analysis_platform/docs/` and commit them with the repo.

-This will make the README visually rich in both light and dark GitHub themes.

 ## 💡 Want the dashboard style?
 This repo already includes a polished dashboard concept and API docs, so your deployment can support both:
 - live analytics API